fiskaltrust/release-notes/README.md

 ## September 15, 2021

 ### Middleware 1.3.23 (Germany)
 In this version of the Middleware, we added the possibility to easily identify mandatory and optional signature items when printing receipts.
 Additionally, the Middleware is now able to automatically update the _Fiskal Cloud Connector_, and several bugs and stability issues have been resolved.
+This release also marks the first non-RC version of the _FiskalyCertified_ SCU (which added support for fiskaly's certified version 2).

 [Middleware 1.3.23 Release Notes](middleware/middleware-1.3.23.md)